Manatee Park is a rare opportunity to see the endangered West Indian Manatee in its natural habitat. During the months from ... More

 Manatee Springs State Park

 Manatee Park is a rare opportunity to see the endangered West Indian Manatee in its natural habitat.
 During the months from October through March, the manatees travel to the area, attracted by the warm water discharge from the nearby Florida Power plant.
 The 16-acre park features viewing areas, a fishing pier, picnic areas, and native plant and butterfly gardens.
 There's a kayak/canoe launch to the Orange River as well.
-Call ahead for optimum viewing times
+Call ahead for optimum viewing times.
+The park is open daily from 8a.

 Just a note for anyone coming to dive the caverns here at manatee Springs State Park..